 - An introduction to carrying out therapeutic life story work.

 - An introduction to using the Tree of Life technique with parents, professionals, or children.

-Dr Treisman frequently presents at local, national, and international conferences and event.
+Dr Treisman frequently presents at local, national, and international conferences and events (See the Events Tab for a selection of these).
 Please contact us to discuss conference speaking engagement enquiries.